repinek/fallguys-frida-modmenu/README.md

 [FloyzI](https://github.com/FloyzI) - For how the game works, help with some features, localization
 [commonuserlol](https://github.com/commonuserlol) - For help with code and [menu](https://github.com/commonuserlol/frida-java-menu)
 [Dynasty-Dev](https://github.com/Dynasty-Dev) - For testing & contribution
 [igamegod](https://github.com/igamegod) - For help with some features
+[Gene Brawl](https://github.com/RomashkaTea/genebrawl-public) - For the Webpack build configuration